NOAA-GFDL/HPC-ME/README.md

 ## List of current libraries
 This is the current list of most of the libraries used in the HPC-ME containers (We are trying to keep this up-to-date).
-The complete lit should be found in the respective YAML file.
+The complete list should be found in the respective YAML file.
 - [automake@1.16.3](https://spack.readthedocs.io/en/latest/package_list.html#automake)
 - [bacio@2.4.1](https://spack.readthedocs.io/en/latest/package_list.html#bacio)
 - [berkeley-db@18.1.40](https://spack.readthedocs.io/en/latest/package_list.html#berkeley-db)